cr4sh-me/NHLauncher/README.md

 As you can see, all colors are in hex format...

 **How to send request?**
-Open new issue with [THEME REQUEST] tag in name, and ill check it...
+Open new issue with [THEME REQUEST](https://github.com/cr4sh-me/NHLauncher/labels) label, and ill check it...

 ## Features request
-You can also send features request with [FEATURE REQUEST] tag
+You can also send features request with [FEATURE REQUEST](https://github.com/cr4sh-me/NHLauncher/labels) label